alexamies/buddhist-dictionary/data/dictionary/dictionary-readme.txt

    > create database cse_dict;

+   The database must be set to a UTF8 character set.

 4) Define the database tables.
 Log into the mysql command line client and run DDL commands in dictionary.ddl.

    > source dictionary.ddl

-   The first time that you execute this you will get some Unknown table errors.
-   Don't worry about this.
-It is from the drop table statements.
    If you want to reload the data then the drop table statements will help you delete the old data.
+To drop the tables use the command

+   > source drop.sql

 5) Load the data into the tables.
 Execute this command.